 - The most important thing you can do to aid recovery is to be up and moving around.
 Walk each day and steadily increase the amount of walking you do.
 Your muscles will become stiff and sore if you are not up and walking.
-Immobility also leads to an increased risk of blood clots, particularly after surgery. - Avoid running or walking on steep inclines. - Avoid bending, twisting, or rotating your neck at any time, especially during the limited times without the collar defined below.
+Immobility also leads to an increased risk of blood clots, particularly after surgery. - Avoid running or walking on steep inclines. - Avoid bending, twisting, or rotating your neck.
 If you need to bend down, bend at the knees, and not at the waist.
-Avoid lifting or reaching above your head. - DO NOT LIFT anything heavier than 5 pounds until your first postoperative visit. - You may resume sexual activity when you feel ready. - Your surgeon will discuss your return to work at your follow-up appointment if earlier arrangements have not been made. - If you are prescribed a cervical collar, it is meant to support your neck during the healing process.
+Avoid lifting or reaching above your head. - DO NOT LIFT anything heavier than 5 pounds until your first postoperative visit. - It is normal to have a sore throat and some difficulty swallowing solid foods.
+This may persist for several weeks.
+Eating soft foods like yogurt, macaroni, and mashed potatoes may help. - You may resume sexual activity when you feel ready. - Your surgeon will discuss your return to work at your follow-up appointment if earlier arrangements have not been made. - If you are prescribed a cervical collar, it is meant to support your neck during the healing process.
 It should be worn when you are up and moving.
 It may be left off for short periods of time only while you shower, eat, or for men to shave.
 You may or may not want to wear the collar when you are sleeping.
 It may be necessary to wear the cervical collar for up to three months postoperatively. - You MAY NOT DRIVE with your cervical collar.
 Your surgeon will discuss when you may return to driving at your follow-up appointment.
 Remember NO DRIVING immediately after taking your pain medication or muscle relaxant.